Caitano09/jobify/README.md

 ## Getting started

-Run npm to install dependecies
+Run npm to install dependecies<br>
-Run npm start for start the app
+Run npm start for start the app<br>
 Use the url /admin to go to the administrative part (ex: localhost:3000/admin)